junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Placed on the Union Calendar, Calendar No. 549.
 - 2008-09-15 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-849, Part I.
 - 2008-09-15 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-849, Part I.
+- 2008-09-17 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Boozman objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-17 — Considered under suspension of the rules. (consideration: CR H8343-8349)
+- 2008-09-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6460.
+- 2008-09-17 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2008-09-18 — Considered as unfinished business. (consideration: CR H8451-8452)
+- 2008-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 20 (Roll no. 615). (text: CR 9/17/2008 H8343-8344)
+- 2008-09-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 20 (Roll no. 615).(text: CR 9/17/2008 H8343-8344)